Squarespace GDPR (2019) - A Checklist to Make Your Squarespace Site GDPR Compliant

 that cookies are in use on your web site

-what kind of cookies are in use (by you and/or third parties — for example Google, Facebook and so on)
+the kind of cookies that are in use (by you and/or third parties — for example Google, Facebook and so on)

 how and why the cookies are being used